arttatum/PaymentGateway/README.md

 - pyenv
 - MacOS or Linux

-If you do not have python 3.9.13 installed, it will be installed when you run any `make` command.
+If you do not have python 3.9.13 installed, it should be installed when you run any `make` command.

 A python virtual environment is used to manage dependencies in a consistent manner.
 All commands are run within an activated virtual environment automatically.